MarcoDiMarek/Diskeyes-.NetCore-WPF/README.md

 It provides a fast search with low demands on memory.

 ## Search
+So far, the search operates as if each part of the query was joined with an OR operator.
+NOT operator can be used too, but needs to be stated explicitly.
 For now, Diskeyes uses its own column-based database.
 The system is intended to keep the data human-readable, which determines how data is structured, written and read.
 Each column object manages its respective *.LineDB* files and *.CHANGES* files.